-DSA also has a small power washer which we operate on our own for spot-treating special sidewalk incidents.
+A: DSA has a small power washer which our maintenance team uses for spot-treating special sidewalk incidents.
 We also have a weekly rotating power washing schedule.
 If you need a spot-treatment due to a food spill/excrement or a similar issue, please call 209-464-5246.

 Q: Does DSA charge fees for clean-up, waste removal, or weed removal?

 A: No. All Downtown property owners already pay an assessment on their tax bill which covers these types of services.
 You will never be asked to pay an additional fee on top of your assessment.